raphaelbastide/1962/INSTRUCTIONS.md

 A /media/HD (optional) subfolder can contain high-definition documents.
 This folder will be used to make media loading easier on a project web page.
 In this folder, documents must be named using the tag of the last commit + "HD".
 For example: 0_3HD.jpg.

-### extra/
+### /extra

 Folder (optional).
 It can be used as an addenda, an annex or the archive of complementary documents such as process pictures, drawings films…

 ## Syntax

-1962's files CONTRIBUTORS and PIECE follow a couple of simple syntaxic rules:
+1962's files CONTRIBUTORS and PIECE follow a couple of simple syntactic rules:

 ### Basics

 - Use the format "Key: value"
-- Parenthood relationship are symbolised using indentation (hit [tab](http://en.wikipedia.org/wiki/Tab_character) key at the beginning of a line).
+- Parenthood relationship are symbolized using indentation (hit [tab](http://en.wikipedia.org/wiki/Tab_character) key at the beginning of a line).
 Demonstration:

         Name: Floral foam brick
         Size